 Our research strategy

-The secondary spread of breast cancer, or metastasis, is currently an incurable condition which claims the lives of 12,000 breast cancer patients each year in the UK.
-Against Breast Cancer raise money to increase the survival rates of breast cancer patients by supporting research in 4 areas;
+Against Breast Cancer funds groundbreaking cancer research into secondary spread breast cancer.
+Secondary spread, or metastasis, is currently an incurable condition which claims the lives of nearly 12,000 breast cancer patients each year in the UK and is the main cause of breast cancer-related deaths.

 Against Breast Cancer envisage a future where breast cancer patients can be monitored for metastases using a home blood or urine test kit to reduce hospital visits and provide peace of mind through regular screening.

-There is no cure for secondary breast cancer, it is currently a managed condition and resistance to treatments can develop or be inherent to the breast cancer type.
-Ideally, any new treatment or vaccine developed by Against Breast Cancer should have as wide an application as possible, but it is recognized that secondary spread of different types of breast cancer may require different treatments and vaccination strategies.
-Identification of aberrantly glycosylated targets on metastatic breast cancer cells and the possible role of anti-glycan antibodies in the progression and control of breast cancer are a research focus for treatment and vaccine activities that our charity funds.
+There is currently no cure for secondary breast cancer and resistance to treatments can develop or be inherent to the breast cancer type.
+Ideally, any new treatment or vaccine developed by Against Breast Cancer should have as wide an application as possible, but it is recognised that secondary spread of different types of breast cancer may require different treatments and strategies.
+Identification of aberrantly glycosylated targets on metastatic breast cancer cells and the possible role of anti-glycan antibodies in the progression and control of breast cancer are a research focus for us.

 Investing in education